The Chinese crested is slight in size and sometimes lacking in hair. But they are always full of personality.

 Yes, dogs can get pimples just like people.

-Hairless Chinese crested dogs are susceptible to acne in part because they do not have hair to block dirt and other particles from making their way to the skin and also because they may already be prone to oily skin in the first place.
+Hairless Chinese crested dogs are susceptible to acne for two reasons.
+Firstly, because they do not have hair to block dirt and other particles from making their way to the skin.
+Secondly because they may already be prone to oily skin in the first place.

 In the case of both man and dog, opening pimples is a good way to invite infection.